 I am driving home from work in the rain.
 The traffic is heavy and I am upset.
-Not at anything in particular, just a strange combination of angry-sad, non-focused malaise.
-I have a feeling of something wrong, there is something missing.
+Not at anything, in particular, just a strange combination of angry-sad, non-focused malaise.
+I have a feeling of something is wrong, there is something missing.
 And the rain is coming down and I can’t see and that jackass in the Audi just cut me off.
 And I don’t know why I feel the way I do.
 So I grip the wheel tight and concentrate hard on the wet road and squeeze my brow together so tight it hurts my head.
 I grind my teeth.

 I ease the car around a bend in the road.
 Toward the mountains, toward the setting sun and I see in the sky a new planet.
 It hangs there larger than the Moon, silver and ringed.
 It shines pale on the gray sky and for just a moment I am in awe.
-My mouth hangs open, my face loosens.
+My mouth hangs open, and my face loosens.
 It is beautiful, it is magical and it is something new.
 The world will never be the same.

 I pull into my driveway and it is full of garbage.
 Something has gotten into my trash cans again.
 A raccoon, a coyote maybe a bear; it doesn’t matter.
 The result is the same.
 I had meant to put the cans away so it wouldn’t happen again.
 I curse myself for forgetting.
 I get out of the car and clean up the mess in the glow of headlights.

 And the dogs are barking.
 Why can’t they just wait?
 I am yelling ‘hush’ and I am yelling ‘shut up’ and my hands are filled with garbage.
 Coffee grounds and wilted lettuce and wet paper towels and eggshells and things I can’t identify.
 I am growling when I go inside.